aroemers/mount-lite/README.md

 > NOTE: If you really want to get the most out of parallelism, you can declare the dependencies
 > on a state by putting `:dependencies` in its metadata.
 This way states don't necessarily depend on other states
 > in the same namespace or referenced namespaces.

-> NOTE: Currently, the namespace dependencies are extracted by `ns-aliases` and `ns-refers`.
-As long as you use
-> an alias or at least one refer from one namespace to another (which is usually the case), you are good to go.
-> If not, parallelism is just an option, and disabled by default.
-I hope to make this more watertight soon.

 *Whatever your style or situation, enjoy!*